How Do You Become a Credentialing Specialist? | MedTrainer

 What Education Is Required To Become a Credentialing Specialist?

 A bachelor’s degree is typically the starting point for this career, often in healthcare administration, business, or a related field.
-And while a bachelor’s degree is often preferred, some employers accept an associate’s degree and/or relevant work experience in a healthcare or administrative role.
+And while a bachelor’s degree is preferred, some employers accept an associate’s degree and/or relevant work experience in a healthcare or administrative role.

 Hot Tip: Know what employers look for and use this checklist to prepare for your future interview!